jhudson8/react-mixin-manager/README.md

 react-mixin-manager
 ========================

+***Problem:*** React mixins get cumbersome because, if they are done right, they should be as granular as possible.
+This is difficult to impossible because ***a)*** mixins can not duplicate attribute names with another mixin or the parent component and ***b)*** mixins must assume that all required functionality is available (creating DRY issues with multiple mixins using the same basic functionality.

-React-mixin-manager is a simple manager which allows mixins to be referenced by an alias and include dependencies on other mixins (by their alias):
+***Solution:*** Provide a manager that allows registering mixins by an alias and allowing dependencies to be specified on that mixin.
+By allowing mixins to be included by alias, we can determine all dependencies and ensure that they are included (and not duplicated) as well.

 1. React mixins can be much more granular (because they are reused)
 2. Reduce a lot of DRY code when it comes to mixins because they can depend on existing functionality